 This trapway design is intentionally meant to create a siphon.
 And that’s exactly how a siphonic toilet will work.

 A flush begins with pulling the lever or pushing a flush button.
 Then the flush valve opens letting the tank water flows through into the bowl.

 In the case of a siphonic toilet, typically you will see the water in the bowl rises and then subside rapidly into the bowl outlet.
-What happen is, the water is flowing out faster from the tank than it tries to exit the bowl.
+What happens is, the water is flowing out faster from the tank than it tries to exit the bowl.
 This is usually due to a larger flush valve diameter than the trapway.

 As water exits through the trapway, it displaces the air inside to form a vacuum.
-Then when it flows over the kink in the trapway, that’s when the siphon begins.
+Then when it flows over the kink (or weir) in the trapway, that’s when the siphon begins.
 You can tell from the water in the bowl that a siphon action has started when it stops rising and begin to subside rapidly.

-The siphon, at its optimum state is so strong, heavy solid wastes get sucked out with the water.
+The siphon, at its optimum state, is so strong, heavy solid wastes get sucked out with the water.
 You may see a swirl with some siphonic toilets, but the working principle is the same.

-Towards the end of the flush you can hear a gurgling sound, that’s when the vacuum is broken and stop the siphon.
-The bowl is filled with the remnant water, and the refill in the tank begins.
+Towards the end of the flush, you can hear a gurgling sound, that’s when the vacuum is broken and stop the siphon.
+The bowl is filled with the remnant water and the refill in the tank begins.
 All ready for the next flush.

 That’s basically how a siphonic toilet works.